WalshyDev/Discord-Spotify-RPC/README.md

 You need to edit a line or two here depending on if you use linux.
 Edit 1: line 15 the DEFAULT_PORT var, change the value to 4381.
 Edit 2: Next go to line 158 and change the `https://%s:%d%s` to `http://%s:%d%s`
-**NOTE**: The edit 2 is for Linux users only.
-Windows users should be able to skip this step as it should be unnecessary.

 With them 2 files edited you should be good to go.